thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 ## How to resolve `UITableView` layout display issues

-If you come across issues with how the layout is rendered in your `UITableView`'s, try the following
+If you come across issues with how the layout is rendered in your `UITableView`'s, try the following:

 ### Resolve `UITableView` layout issue by implementing `tableView:heightForRowAtIndexPath:`
 - Implement `tableView:heightForRowAtIndexPath:` delegate method in the view controller.
 The method implementation is required to enable the SDK swizzling implementation to call the original implementation.